rochus-keller/LeanOpenQNX/README.md

 ## What Makes It "Lean"?

-- 🎯 **Focused scope**: Raspberry Pi (ARM) and x86/64 only
+- 🎯 **Focused scope**: Raspberry Pi (ARM) and PC (x86) only
-- 🔨 **Modern build system**: BUSY based cross-compilation
+- 🔨 **Lean build system**: BUSY & TCC based cross-compilation
 - 📚 **Educational focus**: Streamlined for learning microkernel and RTOS concepts
 - ⚡ **Faster builds**: reduction in compile time
-- 🧹 **Removed complexity**: Stripped unnecessary drivers and platforms, reorganized source tree
+- 🧹 **Removed complexity**: Stripped unnecessary drivers and platforms, simplified source tree

 ## Relationship to OpenQNX

 This project is a derivative work of QNX® Neutrino RTOS source code made available by QSS in 2009 under the openQNX initiative.

+No QNX file is modified by this project, no QNX code is copied.

 **Legal status**: Educational and non-commercial use only, consistent with the original program's stated objectives.

 **Original announcement**: https://www.openqnx.com/node/471

-## Key Modifications
+## Planned Work

-- ✅ Modern build system replacing legacy QNX Momentics workflow
+- New build system based on TCC and BUSY replacing legacy QNX Momentics workflow
-- ✅ Cross-compilation support for ARM (Raspberry Pi 3/4/5)
+- Cross-compilation support for ARM (Raspberry Pi 3/4/5)
-- ✅ Cross-compilation support for x86/64
+- Cross-compilation support for x86/64
-- ✅ Removed: PowerPC, MIPS, SH-4, ARM variants not used in Raspi
+- Removed: PowerPC, MIPS, SH-4, ARM variants, and other QNX files not required
-- ✅ Documentation: Modern guides for contemporary developers
+- Added: new files are added to the pre-existing repository and clearly identified

 ## Building